Lewis-Barton/south-wales-fitness/README.md

 1. Follow this link to the [GitHub repository](https://github.com/Lewis-Barton/south-wales-fitness)
 1. Near the top of the page on the right hand side there will be a button labelled 'Code' click on this.
 1. At the bottom of this pop-out there is an option labelled "Download ZIP" press this button to download the full directory to your machine.
-1. Once the ZIP has been downloaded open it with your extractor of choice (7zip, winrar, etc.)
+1. Once the ZIP has been downloaded open it with your extractor of choice (7zip, WinRAR, etc.)
 1. If you drag and drop the folder inside of this it will have all of the files from the repository to be viewed/edited on your local machine.

 [Back to Index](#index)